Molecular-Playground/molecular-playground/README.md

 # after checking out a commit (for example git pull master), this updates your submodules
 git submodule update --recursive

+# if you checked out a commit and it added a new submodule, run this command before doing anything else
+# it initializes the submodule so commands like the above one will work
+git submodule init

 # these commands will pull from master for each submodule
 git fetch --recurse-submodules
 git submodule foreach git pull origin master